richteague/bettermoments/docs/index.rst

       :align: center

-**bettermoments** creates moment maps of spectral line data and their associated uncertainties.
+``bettermoments`` creates moment maps of spectral line data and their associated uncertainties.
 The command-line interface makes it as seamless as possible to make all the traditional moment maps, in addition other, oftentimes more useful, maps.
+In addition to the many traditional statistical moments, ``bettermoments`` contains many alternative ways collapse the cube.

 The ``quadratic`` method is described in detail in `Teague & Foreman-Mackey (2018)`_ while the uncertainties associated with more typical moment maps can be found in `Teague (2019)`_.